maim-lain/haremhotel/README.md

 - choose who is in shower?
 - change utility room name to shower/sauna idek
 - faster check mail?
-- keep mod compiled and talk? also change weekday thing and separate shower file?
+- keep mod compiled and talk? also change weekday thing and separate shower file? (how did MM do weekday/day stuff?)

 <br>